gwynethtan/IP-project/README.md

 This app is the best way to achieve that as students can post 3d modelling, join competitions and redeem vouchers according to the points they have earned

 User stories
--As a student struggling in 3D modelling, I want to post questions and flawed 3D models so that people can find solutions to my problems
+- As a student struggling in 3D modelling, I want to post questions and flawed 3D models so that people can find solutions to my problems

--As a student who wants to improve, I want to post models so that people can give feedback on it
+- As a student who wants to improve, I want to post models so that people can give feedback on it

--As a student who enjoys vouchers, I want the app to give me opportunity to claim vouchers so that I can get vouchers
+- As a student who enjoys vouchers, I want the app to give me opportunity to claim vouchers so that I can get vouchers

--As a student who has a competitve nature, i want the app to have a point and reward system so that I can get acknowledged for my hard work
+- As a student who has a competitve nature, i want the app to have a point and reward system so that I can get acknowledged for my hard work

--As a student who wants to challenge their thinking, I want the app to have competition gallery so that I can see what competitions to join.
+- As a student who wants to challenge their thinking, I want the app to have competition gallery so that I can see what competitions to join.

--As a student who has complains for this app, i want the app to have a contact form so that I can communicate to the company on what I can improve on
+- As a student who has complains for this app, i want the app to have a contact form so that I can communicate to the company on what I can improve on

 https://www.figma.com/file/6ocN4g1ZqIweOciGRhsZcG/Untitled?type=design&node-id=0-1&mode=design&t=5ui6SeMwQnihTaLW-0